Understanding CAM Charges in Commercial Lease Management

 1. Maintenance and Repairs: This includes costs for routine maintenance, landscaping, parking lot services, and any necessary repairs to common areas.

-3. Property Management Fees: Paid to property management companies for supervising the property, managing tenant interactions, and ensuring proper maintenance.
+3. Property Management Fees: Amounts paid to property management firms for keeping an eye on the property, handling tenant relations, and guaranteeing upkeep.

 4. Insurance Costs: This includes property insurance covering common areas and liability insurance to protect against potential claims.